fabarea/messenger/README.rst

 Tool to send emails to Frontend Users
 =====================================

-When EXT:vidi is installed, Messenger extends the Frontend User module in the BE and make it possible to send bulk messages to a selection / group of users.
+Messenger makes it possible to send bulk messages to a selection / group of users.
 There is BE module to see the state of the queue and the messages waiting to be sent.
 Consider setting up the scheduler task to properly send the emails as messages are put into a queue and are sent by patch.